These Banana Nutella Crepes are a perfect afternoon snack! Crepes are so easy to make and are topped with Nutella and sliced bananas in this recipe.

 Yes!
 Because crepes keep so nicely in the refrigerator or freezer, they are perfect for making ahead.
 If you are just making Nutella crepes, you can fill them and pop into the refrigerator.
 Then heat them up for 15 seconds in the microwave before serving.
 If you’re making Nutella crepes with banana, I would wait to add the Nutella and banana until you are ready to serve.
 Banana slices will turn brown quickly once sliced.

-If you’re looking for more great crêpe ideas, be sure to check out my Caprese Crêpes and my Creamy Dijon Chicken and Mushroom Crêpes.
+If you’re looking for more great crêpe ideas, be sure to check out my Caprese Crêpes, my French Crêpes with Eggs and Cheddar, and my Creamy Dijon Chicken and Mushroom Crêpes.
 For other France-inspired dishes, see my Green Bean Salad with Baked Goat Cheese, Tomato Salad, and Classic Nicoise Salad.

 - 1 cup flour